Likelihood ratio test for structural changes in factor models: Extensions

 \subsection{Allowing mean change in $g_{t}$}

-First we note that testing a change in variance has power for changes in mean as well.
-Nevertheless, it might be of interest to explicitly allow for a shift in mean.
-It is a common practice to demean the data first and then extract the principal components from the data, so the full sample average $T^{-1}\sum_{t=1}^{T}\hat{g}_{t}$ is always exactly zero by construction.
-This property will be used.
+First we note that testing a change in variance also has power for changes in the mean.
+Nevertheless, it might be interesting to explicitly allow for a shift in the mean of $g_t$.
+It is common practice to first demean the data and then extract the principal components so that the full sample average $T^{-1}\sum_{t=1}^{T}\hat{g}_{t}$ is always exactly zero by construction.
+This property is used here.
 To incorporate a mean change in $g_{t}$, we simply redefine the pre-break and post-break variance estimators:

-where the dependence of $\bar{\hat{g}}_{1}$ and $ \bar{\hat{g}}_{2}$ on $k$ omitted to notational simplicity.
+where the dependence of $\bar{\hat{g}}_{1}$ and $ \bar{\hat{g}}_{2}$ on $k$ is omitted for notational simplicity.
 The likelihood function takes the same form as in (\ref{eq:Likelihood})